VictorLi08/ZerzuraKit/README.md

 ---

 ZerzuraKit is a versatile framework for iOS and macOS that bundles a diverse set of methods and extensions into a streamlined package.
-Build your apps faster with an extensive library of handy methods that allow you to conveniently implement complex functionality using intuitive and lightweight syntax.
+Have at your disposal an extensive library of convenient methods that allow you to code intuitively and implement complex functionality using lightweight syntax.

 Features:
 - Manage color values and UIColor/NSColor across sRGB, HSV, Hex, and CMYK color spaces with ZColor.